 For the reader’s further consideration, some results have been further utilized to explore issues relevant to the applied-value of soybeans and meal.
 Perspective on the practical implications of what was observed is also offered as deemed appropriate.
 Our intent is for this additional information and perspective to not only stimulate further thought but to also invite dialogue leading to beneficial change.

 Since composition-based opportunities are related to the extent that compositional characteristics vary within the U.S. soybean crop, measures of this variation are presented for each reported geographic unit of observation.
 These measures include ranges (i.e. high value – low value) and standard deviations.
-In addition to the information summarized within the various “pages”, links to downloadable Excel tables offering further detail are provided within respective pages.
+In addition to the information summarized within these reports, links to downloadable Excel tables offer further details.

 A considerable amount of additional work is required to justify a change in market behavior on the scale that will be required to move from the market’s present commodity focus to one based on composition.
 An important goal of the U.S. Soy Measurements effort is to attract the expertise and participation of others in this effort.
 Therefore, we invite your comments.